Joe Scarborough Warns Donald Trump’s Failure To Address Coronavirus Could Lead To ’50-State Hurricane Katrina’

 “The Federal Government’s continued failed and lax response re: tests and medical supplies will turn this crisis into a 50-state Hurricane Katrina,” Scarborough tweeted.

 According to Scarborough, Trump’s call for individual states to purchase their own medical supplies is not the right approach.
-The 56-year-old former congressman urged the president to coordinate with the White House and the federal government to “lean into the crisis” and province medical supplies, testing, and ventilators.
+The 56-year-old former congressman urged the president to coordinate with the White House and the federal government to “lean into the crisis” and provide medical supplies, testing, and ventilators.

 “This is not a construction project.
 You cannot subcontract a global pandemic to mayors and governors.”